kosmikgirl/lit-scaffold-sass/docs/state-management.md

 }
 ```

-This will connect the state from the store to the class and will re-render whenever the state changes.
+This will connect the state from the store to the component and will trigger a re-render whenever the state changes.